jomc423/Word2Vec-3D-Embedding-Projector/README.md

 Scikit-learn: 0.22

 To open a notebook, click on your environment where the above packages are installed and open with Jupyter Notebook.
 Then you can create a new Python 3 notebook from the webpage it opens.

+For this example, you will need to first download the Google News word2vec file found here: https://github.com/mmihaltz/word2vec-GoogleNews-vectors